 Article selection criteria

-These are the questions Kim asks as he scans more than 150 articles that arrive each week and decides which to summarize:
+These are the questions Kim asks as he skims and reads more than 150 articles that arrive each week and decides which to summarize:

 - Might this article help improve teaching, leadership, and learning?